SpamExperts (5 of 11) - Filter settings

 - Sender Checks - This turns off SPF, DKIM or DMARC checking.
 Unless you understand these systems, then skipping them is not a good idea.

-- Skip maximum line length check : Again, only poorly written email agents will sent malformed email messages which break the agreed standards.
+- Skip maximum line length check: Again, only poorly written email agents will send malformed email messages which break the agreed standards.
 Leave this unchecked.

 - Unsure Notation - Enter a message that will get prepended to the email subject of incoming messages the system is unsure about (see Tag threshold, above.)

-Manage list of domains and IP addresses with disabled SPF, DKIM and DMARC checks
+Manage the list of domains and IP addresses with disabled SPF, DKIM and DMARC checks

 This link will take you to another page that allows you to disable SPF, DKIM and DMARC check for certain IP addresses or domains.
 This may be useful if you receive email from people who use badly configured SPF records.
 However, use this functionality with caution as it may increase the amount of spam you receive.